Navid200/xDrip/docs/Backup-Database.md

 There is a limitation though.
 You will not be able to import the database.
 You can only restore it.
 The existing database will be overwritten by the database that is restored.

 To backup, from the top right menu button on the main screen, tap on Import /Export features &#8722;> Export database
-This will execute two tasks:
+This will execute the following two tasks.

 1- Saves the entire database to Internal storage &#8722;> xdrip &#8722;> exportxxxxxxxx-xxxxxx.zip
 The database contains all your previous readings as wellas all your alerts.